Salivary gland cancer

 submandibular glands – under the jawbone.

-There are also many more tiny glands in the lining of the mouth and throat.
-These don't have individual names but are known as the minor salivary glands.
+There are also many more tiny glands in the lining of the nose, mouth and throat.
+These are known as the minor salivary glands.

 Back to top